 In this field, you will be defining the information you want to send to Dialogflow.

-Lifespan Count.
+- Lifespan Count.
 Only required if Input Context is defined.
 It tells the bot how long to remember a certain context.
-In Dialogflow the default lifespan setting is 5 responses or 20 mins.
+In Dialogflow, the default lifespan setting is five responses or 20 minutes.

-Language.
-English by default.
+- Language.
+English is the default language.
 Adjust only if you defined a different language in your Dialogflow agent.

-Timezone.
+- Timezone.
 Optional field.
-If not set in Landbot, the bot will use the pre-set timezone in Dialoflow.
+If not set in Landbot, the bot will use the pre-set timezone in Dialogflow.

 4. Dialogflow Block Section III: Save the Response